qihongl/learn-hippo/docs/learned_encoding/decision_log.md

   interventions are declared before confirmatory execution.
 - Bootstrap seed, sample count, and all quantitative success thresholds are stored directly in the configuration.
+- Before confirmatory execution, episode-record persistence was disabled for the reported configuration to avoid committing large redundant arrays.
+All training curves and every model-seed aggregate remain stored; the model seed is the preregistered inferential unit.
+No scientific setting changed.